2020 Jawad memorial prize

 The decision of the judges is final.

-The winning essay, and the runner up, should be available for publishing on the website as well as any other media platform.
+The winning story, and the runner up, must be available for publishing on the website as well as any other media platform for publicity purposes.